PetsHow to Introduce a Cat to a Dog for...

 Start by introducing the two pets through a barrier with the door partially covered.
 This barrier can be a baby gate or a towel draped over the opening.
 Try to make the introduction pleasant by feeding the animals some treats.
 Using commands to stop them from scratching the door can also be helpful.

-1. Teaching Your Dog Not to Fixate on The Cat
+Teaching Your Dog Not To Fixate On The Cat

 If you are introducing a new cat to your home, it is essential to teach your dog not to fixate on the cat.
 It is possible for your dog to accidentally injure a cat, especially if it is large.
 However, there are ways to train your dog to ignore the cat and not fixate on it.
 To do this, use structured training.